mozilla/skywriter/docs/embedding/building.html.markdown

 ## Manifest Options ##

+include\_core_test
+:   should the output include SproutCore's CoreTest unit testing framework?
+    This is useful if you're doing Bespin development in Bespin.

+include_sample
+:   should the final output directory include a `sample.html` file that shows
+    off the editor?

 output_dir
 :   directory where the finished files should be placed.
 Note that this
     directory will be recreated with each build.
 Do not point to a directory that you don't want to have deleted.
 The default is `build`.

 ## Building ##